10 Tips for Creating the Perfect Shopify Web Design

 Shopping from the comfort of your own home has never been easier and more available.
 In the past decade, eCommerce has managed to become a fundamental and prerequisite part of global retailing.
 Thanks to the never-ending digitalization and fast-paced modern life, in 2021 an estimated 2.14 billion people used eCommerce as their means to buy goods or services, according to a statistics report by Statista.

 That being said, as a seller or dropshipper, creating an online store for your own business, can be extremely overwhelming.
 Especially if you’re a beginner and you’re starting from scratch.
 For that matter, one of the easiest ways to go about web design is to use Shopify.

 As you certainly know, Shopify is an online eCommerce platform that offers store owners the possibility to create both dropshipping and traditional eCommerce stores and is used equally as much by both rookies and expert retailers.
-This eCommerce platform is the third most dominant, currently hosting over 500,000 stores which collectively have garnered over $40 billion in sales.
+This eCommerce platform is the third most dominant, currently hosting over 4 million stores.
 This is why many suppliers choose to collaborate with the platform in order to offer their clients smooth integration either via a plugin, or, for example, like fashion supplier BrandsGateway, via a Shopify App.

 Register for free, start selling BrandsGateway's catalog, and skyrocket your sales.